daostack/alchemy/README.md

 1. If you need more than one test account you can also import these private keys: `0x6cbed15c793ce57650b9877cf6fa156fbef513c4e6134f022a85b1ffdd59b2a1`, `0x6370fd033278c143179d81c5526140625662b8daa446c22ee2d73db3707e620c` and `0x646f1ce2fdad0e6deeeb5c7e8e5543bdde65e86029e2fd9fc169899c440a7913`.
 Make sure to give them all differnent names.
 1. Make sure that Metamask is connected to `127.0.0.1:8545` (choose from the "Networks" picklist in Metamask)
 1. Go to http://127.0.0.1:3000 to load Alchemy

+## Adding custom landing page content for your DAO

+Just submit a PR with your desired changes in src/customDaoInfo.tsx.